rapid7/insightconnect-plugins/dynamodb/help.md

 # Description

-[Dynamo DB](https://aws.amazon.com/dynamodb/) is a Key/Value store powered by Amazon available for members of AWS.

-It provides a relatively easy to use and scalable system that exposes some basic indexing and queryability, making it a versatile and convenient way to store data.
+[Dynamo DB](https://aws.amazon.com/dynamodb/) is a key/value store powered by Amazon available for members of AWS.
+It provides an easy-to-use and scalable system that exposes some basic indexing and querying capabilities, making it a versatile and convenient way to store data.
+Users can manage their data using the DynamoDB plugin for Rapid7 InsightConnect.

-It replaced Amazons legacy Key/Value offering, SimpleDB.

 # Key Features

-* Feature 1
+* Scan data
-* Feature 2
+* Store data
-* Feature 3
+* Update data

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* Access key
+* Secret key

 # Documentation